mrcybercat/internship-entry-assessment/hiring-questions.md

 3. **In case you are finishing your bachelor's studies, are you planning to enroll in a master's after?**
    - Does not apply
-   - I am currently a master student, I have plans to continue
+   - I am currently a master student, I have possible plans to continue with PhD studies, however.

 4. **In what timeframe are you available for the internship?**
    - As early as 07.05.2025